5 facts you didn’t know about homelessness

 Sadly, stories like these are not uncommon among the thousands of people Mission Australia supports.
 They are the reason our goal is to halve homelessness by 2025.

-This includes 44,000 young Australians under the age of 25.1 Each year more than 110,000 Australian parents and their children don't have a safe place to call home.3
+This includes 43,552 young Australians under the age of 25, and 18,625 aged 55 and over.1 Each year more than 123,000 Australian parents and their children don’t have a safe place to call home.2

 The rest are hidden away.
 The reality is that the majority of homeless people in Australia are families and children living without a permanent home.
 These people 'couch surf' with friends and relatives, stay in overcrowded rooms or cheap motels, move between emergency shelters and hostels, and sleep in cars and make-shift dwellings.
 From one night to the next, they don't know where they will sleep.

-Of this, an estimated 402 are sleeping rough1, spending the night in parks, bus shelters or shopfronts.
+Of this, an estimated 460 are sleeping rough, spending the night in parks, bus shelters or shopfronts.
 Without a safe place to sleep and stability in their lives, they face an uncertain future.

-Fact 4 Of homeless Aboriginal and Torres Strait Islander people, 75% were in severely overcrowded dwellings.1
+Fact 4 Of all Aboriginal and Torres Strait Islander people experiencing homelessness, 70% live in severely overcrowded dwellings.1

-Although the indigenous population of Australia is quite urban, most of the severely overcrowded dwellings are based in remote areas.2 Severe overcrowding results in poor health, barriers to education and poorer employment outcomes.
+Although the indigenous population of Australia is quite urban, most of the severely overcrowded dwellings are based in remote areas.3 Severe overcrowding results in poor health, barriers to education and poorer employment outcomes.

-Fact 5 Domestic and family violence is the number one reason people seek support from specialist homelessness services.1
+Fact 5 Domestic and family violence is one of the top reasons people seek support from specialist homelessness services.1

 Every week one woman is killed as a result of domestic violence.
 This threat to their safety means many women and their children are forced to leave their homes, often with nowhere to go.

-In 2015, Mission Australia assisted 47,483 people across our 128 homelessness services.
+In 2017, Mission Australia assisted 19,278 people across 65 homelessness and housing services.
 Through our services we are able to give mothers like Amy, who escaped domestic violence a safe place to call home.

 Independence is precious